exAClior/MFQC.jl/docs/src/noise.md

 Almost concurrently, a work appeared on flawless measurement connecting to random-bond Ising Model was studied[^Wang2002]

-In 2009, work was done on topological color code [^Katzgraber].
+In 2009, work was done on topological color code [^Katzgraber2009].

 In 2018, partially correlated noise was considered [^Chubb2018].
 Why doesn't any one mention the code size?

-By"map(ping) the complete evolution after one quantum error correction cycle onto the problem of computing correlation functions of a two-dimensional Ising model with boundary fields", [^jouzdani] tries to find the noise threshold.
+By"map(ping) the complete evolution after one quantum error correction cycle onto the problem of computing correlation functions of a two-dimensional Ising model with boundary fields", [^jouzdani2014] tries to find the noise threshold.
 However, they limit the error and gate to nearest neighbor.

 ### Mapping to Fermionic Linear Operator

-Convertting repetition code with coherent noise into matchgate circuit enables efficient simulation. [^Suzuki] [^bravyi] used FLO for simulation following suzuki. [^venn] is the follow up of Bravyi's work. [^venn2023] follow up to the [^venn] paper, estimates error threshold with the help of mapping error correction code to majorana fermion.
-Working as quantum memory with readout error, appears similar to venn's work [^marton].
-Analyzes a slightly different kind of coherent error with FLO approach [^pataki]. "related the phases of surface-code QEC for coherent and incoherent errors to entanglement phases."
+Convertting repetition code with coherent noise into matchgate circuit enables efficient simulation. [^Suzuki2017] [^bravyi2018] used FLO for simulation following suzuki. [^venn2020] is the follow up of Bravyi's work. [^venn2023] follow up to the [^venn2020] paper, estimates error threshold with the help of mapping error correction code to majorana fermion.
+Working as quantum memory with readout error, appears similar to venn's work [^marton2023].
+Analyzes a slightly different kind of coherent error with FLO approach [^pataki2024]. "related the phases of surface-code QEC for coherent and incoherent errors to entanglement phases."
-[^Behrends] follow up with FLO.
+[^Behrends2024] follow up with FLO.

 "The central idea is to decompose (possibly non-Clifford) noise channels into the sum of completely stabilizer preserving (CSP) channels.
-We simulate the circuits by sampling CSP channels according to quasiprobability distributions, which are obtained from the decompositions." [^Hakkaku]
+We simulate the circuits by sampling CSP channels according to quasiprobability distributions, which are obtained from the decompositions." [^Hakkaku2021]

 ## Approximate with Depolarizing Approach